 The Web Importer can gather citations from most library research databases, along with web research tools like Google Scholar, and many websites.
 If the Web Importer does not gather complete citation information from a certain source, you can edit the citation in the importer's popup window before adding it to your library.

 Mendeley allows you to share references with other researchers using its Groups feature.
 Members of a Mendeley group can access, edit and annotate references collaboratively.
 Users of the free version of Mendeley can create up to 5 groups, and include up to 25 collaborators for each group.
+Instructions for creating and managing groups in Mendeley are here:

 Please don't hesitate to contact a Meredith librarian if you need any help with installing or using Mendeley!